Police Upgrade Operations, Personnel Technology - THISDAYLIVE

 “The upgraded system is designed to include technology driven incident reporting and case management services of manual Police criminal enrolment processes and Integration with other agencies and systems which includes NIMC, BVN, NAPTIP etc for a robust identity ecosystem

-Osoka gave kudos to the Presidency and Inspector General of Police for the visionary prowess to push for this reform which is in the right step at moving such an important agency of the nation which has been subject to a lot of bad media over the last decade forward.
+Osoka commended the Presidency and Inspector General of Police for the visionary prowess to push for this reform which is in the right step at moving such an important agency of the nation which has been subject to a lot of bad media over the last decade forward.